 A. All materials used, including pipe and fittings, shall be manufactured by firms and be models thereof approved by the Department of Public Works.

-B. All construction without limitation including trenches, excavations, the backfilling thereof and subsurface masonry shall be performed according to standards approved by the Department of Public Works.
+B. All construction, without limitation including trenches, excavations, the backfilling thereof and subsurface masonry, shall be performed according to standards approved by the Department of Public Works.

 C. Any such subsurface work in a roadway shall be performed before the gravel surface or pavement is laid.

-D. In the event that an open cut of pavement is required after binder is in place, backfill with controlleddensity fill (CDF) is required.
+D. In the event that an open cut of pavement is required after binder is in place, backfill with controlled-density fill (CDF) is required.

 E. If television cables are to be installed in a subdivision, the developer shall give the local television cable franchisee not less than 90 days' notice before such installation will be needed.